tungvotan/get-a-car/README.md

    **Decision**: I implemented a secure CORS policy to restrict access to the API to localhost only and plan to add rate limiting to prevent abuse and brute force attacks.
 And basic logger for monitoring.

+4. **Shared Models Considerations**
+   **Challenge**: There is duplicated code for form model  across both the frontend and backend.
+It would be straightforward to have it in a shared folder/package in monorepo style.
+However, there could be an issue when we want to treat the model differently (e.g adding new fields, converting types...) and framework changes.

+   **Decision**: Opt for decoupling the form models to maintain flexibility.

 #### Future Enhancements:
 - **Rate Limiting**: Add rate limiting to further secure the API and prevent abuse.
 - **Persistence Layer**: Switch to a NoSQL database for more scalable data handling as the app grows.